By Joshua Farnsworth

 Here’s a video of the winning gauge:

-Wooden Marking Gaugues and Mortise Gauges
+Wooden Marking Gauges and Mortise Gauges

 Marking Gauge Summary

 So in summary, I still prefer the metal wheel marking gauges because of their precision and I recommend that you buy two Veritas wheel marking gauges, with at least one being the dual marking gauge.
+I also really like the wooden cutting gauges.

 Make or Buy a Panel Gauge